ComfyNodePRs/PR-ComfyUI-denoise-mask-scheduler-8cc6fb44/README.md

 At each sampling step, the denoise mask is progressively modified according to predefined rules using the `denoise_mask_function` of comfyui modelpatcher options.
 I refer to this process as the ***denoise mask schedule***.
 This schedule can include transformations like mask skipping, random masking, and morphology adjustments.

-however, only the skip option is currently implemented.
+However, only the skip option is currently implemented.
 New schedules will be continuously added as effective ones are identified.

 ## Install
 Download the repository and unpack into the custom_nodes folder in the ComfyUI installation directory.